 Early in his government's first mandate, Premier Ford declared that he wanted to see the province's film and television sector grow into a \$5 billion industry.
-While we may have suffered a setback this year, we are committed to making sure we have the proper incentives and support in place so that Ontario can continue to be a leading jurisdiction for film and television production.
+While the environment has changed since this goal was announced, the Premier continues to stand behind it and our industry continues to enjoy all party support at the Ontario Legislature.
+FilmOntario is committed to making sure we have the proper incentives and support in place so that Ontario can continue to be a leading jurisdiction for film and television production.
 To that end, we continue to reach out to politicians from all political parties to educate them about the industry's impact and highlight our key issues and priorities.

 Thank you to the approximately 30 members who joined us for our Lobby Day at Queen's Park in December 2022.
 We interacted with 43 MPPs, in addition to many political staffers, by participating in Question Period, meeting with them individually, and hosting a very popular reception.
 This was a great opportunity to spread our message and let all parties at Queen's Park know that Filming Is Good Business in Ontario.
-Although meetings take place throughout the year, we look forward to holding another event at the Legislature at Fall 2024.
+Although meetings take place throughout the year, we look forward to holding another event at the Legislature this fall.

-As part of our Lobby Day activities, and throughout this year, we have been promoting the results of our Benefit Assessment of Ontario's Film and Television Tax Credits study.
+As part of our Lobby Day activities, and throughout 2023, we have been promoting the results of our Benefit Assessment of Ontario's Film and Television Tax Credits study.
 We undertook this study to demonstrate to the government that the film and television tax credits are a great investment for the province - delivering economic and cultural results.